tommenomnom/esa/README.md

 ![VIB circuit](https://github.com/tommenomnom/esa/blob/main/inc/Vibration_circuit.png?raw=true)

+The following steps then need to be completed:
-The Arduino is then connected via USB to the windows computer.
+- Connect Arduino via USB to the windows computer.
-The big screen that is used to display the road scenario is connected via HDMI to the computer and the display mode is set to duplicate screen.
+- Connect The big screen that is used to display the road scenario is via HDMI to the computer and set the display mode to duplicate screen.
-A pair of headphones is also connected to the computer to output the sound.
+- Connect a pair of headphones to the computer and set the sound output accordingly.

 ## Running the code

+To run the code, open the